Extracting IFC Wall Geometries to Shapely

 continue

-if polygons:
+if not polygons:

 results.append({